lsd-rs/lsd/README.md

   when: auto
   # How to colorize the output.
   # When "classic" is set, this is set to "no-color".
-  # Possible values: default, no-color, no-lscolors, <theme-file-name>
+  # Possible values: default, <theme-file-name>
-  # when specifying <theme-file-name>, lsd will look up theme file in
+  # when specifying <theme-file-name>, lsd will look up theme file
-  # XDG Base Directory if relative
+  # XDG Base Directory if relative, e.g. ~/.config/lsd/themes/<theme-file-name>,
   # The file path if absolute
   theme: default